 H.A.B.I.T. stands for Human-Animal Bond in Tennessee.
-H.A.B.I.T. is comprised of representatives from the University of Tennessee College of Veterinary Medicine, volunteers from the community, and private veterinary practitioners.
+H.A.B.I.T. is composed of representatives from the University of Tennessee College of Veterinary Medicine, volunteers from the community, and private veterinary practitioners.

-We sponsor programs which foster pet visitation to nursing
+We sponsor programs that foster pet visitation to nursing

 homes, assisted-living residences, retirement centers, mental health

 centers, residences for children with special needs, rehabilitation

 We also offer resources such as trained volunteers, medically